AdobeXD/plugin-samples/sg-lots-of-rects/README.md

-# Draw Lots of Lines
+# Draw Lots of Rects

-Has two demos:
+Made for one thing and one thing only: makes a complex spiral on the artboard using a lot of retangles!

-1. Draws a red and green line in the upper corner, crossing each other.
+## Use

-2. Draws a lot of lines, over the artboard, kind of like a hypnotic effect.
+Plugins > Draw Lots of Rects